tardisgo/tardisgo/README.md

 The TARDIS Go->Haxe transpiler

-THIS PROJECT IS EXPERIMENTAL - BEWARE!
+THIS PROJECT IS EXPERIMENTAL AND IN ALPHA TESTING - BEWARE!

 For project objectives and background see http://tardisgo.github.io/